Home

 Length

-1 hour for middle school to high school students.
-Can adjust to accommodate to scheduled class time.
+60 minutes for middle school to high school students.
+Can adjust to accommodate class schedules.

 Target Audience